 Corrosion is a concern for your fire sprinkler systems, because it can cause the pipes to leak or become clogged limiting the movement of water.
-Corrosion is caused by moisture build up, trapped pools of water or air pockets and higher temperatures around the pipes.
-Corrosion can be managed with regularly scheduled inspections.
+While there are multiple forms of corrosion each associated with a different cause, corrosion can be caused by moisture build up, trapped pools of water or air pockets and higher temperatures around the pipes.

 If you’re installing a new fire protection system, we can help you determine what’s best for your particular situation—from selecting materials and corrosion monitoring devices to keeping a constant eye on the internal piping function.